majkinetor/flea/README.md

 Enables listing of detailed information in console while running.
 To see function results, use debug with `console` backend.
 - `init_script`<br/>
 Path to Powershell script to be included with the executing function.
 As functions are executed as background jobs any functions you define will not be seen from the job.
 As alternative, you can define functions inside file `inc\common_metrics.ps1` which is included with all functions and contains several useful monitoring functions.
-- `root`<br/>
-`$PSScriptRoot` is replaced with this value for functions that include other scripts.
-This is needed for functions that return HashTable result (see bellow).
 - `monitors` <br/>
 Array of scheduled function definitions.
 Each element contains array with the following attributes:
   - `name` <br/>